-Step by step instructions on how an automotive EGR valve works.
-This article
+Easy step by step instructions on how an automotive EGR valve works, this article

-pertains to all exhaust gas recirculation equipped engines.
+pertains to most exhaust gas re-circulation equipped engines.

 Step 1 - An EGR (exhaust gas re-circulation) valve